I am past scorching; not easily can’st thou scorch a scar.”Herman Melville, Moby-Dick or, the Whale

 The blade’s bevel angle is 30°, the standard angle for Japanese woodworking chisels.
 To reduce denting you may want to increase the angle to 35° if you will be cutting through hard materials.

 Another huge advantage of Sukemaru’s HSS chisels is that they can be quickly resharpened to a usable cutting edge in the field using angle grinders and belt sanders without losing temper and softening so long as one is careful to keep temperatures below 650°C (1200°F), not difficult to do if one pays attention.
 Don’t underestimate the efficiency this feature will bring to your work some days.

-Sharpening time can be reduced dramatically by using aggressive diamond plates.
+Sharpening time can be reduced dramatically by using aggressive diamond plates or diamond stones.